FindMySchool LogoFindMySchool

 The data is exceptionally strong for Key Stage 2 outcomes.

-In 2024, 90.7% of pupils met the expected standard in reading, writing and mathematics combined, compared with the England average of 62%.
+• In the 2025 dataset, 90% of pupils met the expected standard in reading, writing and mathematics combined.

-At the higher standard, 44.3% reached the higher threshold in reading, writing and mathematics, compared with the England average of 8%.
+• At the higher standard, 30% reached the higher threshold in reading, writing and mathematics.

-Science outcomes were also strong, with 92% meeting the expected standard, compared with the England average of 82%.
+• Science outcomes were also strong, with 100% meeting the expected standard.

 These figures describe a cohort consistently working beyond the expected standard, not a small spike that could be explained by a one-off year.

-The school’s position in FindMySchool’s primary outcomes rankings reinforces that picture.
-Ranked 585th in England and 6th locally (Harpenden) for primary outcomes, it sits well above the England average and within the top 10% of schools in England (FindMySchool ranking based on official data).
+The school's position in FindMySchool's primary outcomes rankings reinforces that picture.
+Ranked 213th in England and 1st locally in Harpenden for primary outcomes, it sits within the top tier of schools in England.
+Its academic ranking is 402nd out of 14,978 primary schools.

 What that means day to day is simple.
 Pupils are not only meeting thresholds, many are operating securely above them across the tested domains, which typically correlates with confident reading routines, explicit vocabulary teaching, and consistent practice in maths and writing.